 If you like to make smoothies, it can make a good-textured blend in less than two minutes.
 Although it's a bit foamy, it can fully process fibrous ingredients like kale, resulting in a grainless blend.
 It's easy to clean up after making a smoothie as a water rinse gets rid of most debris.
 You can also put the jars in the dishwasher for a more convenient clean.
 Even though it has only one speed, its design is very easy to use.

 Unfortunately, it can't hot blend or crush ice.
 It makes poor almond butter as it takes over ten minutes to make a sticky mix with a lot of unprocessed nuts.
 Cleaning the jar after making sticky food can be difficult as the blade assembly isn't dishwasher-safe, so you need to wash it by hand.
-Still, if you're looking for an affordable blender to make single-servings of your favorite smoothies, it's a suitable choice.
+Still, if you're looking for an affordable option to make single-servings of your favorite smoothies, it's a suitable choice.

 The Ninja Professional Plus Blender with Auto-iQ is the best budget blender that we've tested.
 If you don't mind spending a little more than for the other options on this list, this full-size model comes with a 72-ounce jar, which can process a lot of food in one go.
 Cleaning is very simple since the jar, lid, and blade assembly are all top-rack dishwasher-safe.

 Although it's a fairly simple model that doesn't come with any additional attachments, it has a few preset modes as well as speed settings that give you some control over your blends.
 It can make snow-like crushed ice in under a minute, which is fantastic if you like to make frozen drinks.
 It's alright for making smoothies, although it has a bit of trouble processing leafy or fibrous food like kale.
 Even though it's made from plastic, it also has a great build quality that feels solid and durable.